grafana/mimir/docs/sources/operators-guide/configure/configure-helm-ha-deduplication-consul/index.md

 ## Configure Prometheus or Grafana Agent to send HA external labels

-Configure Prometheus or Grafana Agent HA setup by setting label called `cluster` and `__replica__`.
-These two labels name are default labels for HA setup in Grafana Mimir.
-If you want to change the labels, make sure to change it in Mimir too to make Grafana Mimir and Prometheus/Grafana Agent config matches with each other, otherwise HA deduplication wouldn't work. `cluster` label value must be same across replica belong to the same cluster. `__replica__` must be unique across different replica in the cluster.
+Configure the Prometheus or Grafana Agent HA setup by setting the labels named `cluster` and `__replica__`, which are the default labels for a HA setup in Grafana Mimir.
+If you want to change the HA labels, make sure to change them in Mimir as well.
+This ensures that the configurations of Grafana Mimir, Prometheus, and Grafana Agent all match each other.
+Otherwise, HA deduplication will not work.
+* The value of the `cluster` label must be same across replica that belong to the same cluster.
+* The value of the `__replica__` label must be unique across different replica within the same cluster.

 ```yaml
 global: